-Zone type Zone purpose Zone description Zone prescriptions 6.
-Buffer Zone ▶ The purpose of this zone is to buffer the park from impacts of human activities e.g. pollution, visual intrusion, destruction of the riparian vegetation, soil erosion, and HWC. ▶ To promote eco-tourism. ▶ This includes the Mbagathi River frontage land parcels ▶ Tourism facilities such as Emakoko Lodge, Masai Lodge and Oloolo Lodge are located in this zone ▶ The zone also includes the government owned Sheep and Goats Ranch Management Plans are implemented at all stages of project execution. ▶ No new special use zones will be allowed in the park ▶ Land use and land subdivision will strictly be guided by the Kajiado County Physical Planning (Land Subdivision and amalgamation) regulations 2018. ▶ The minimum permitted land subdivision size is 4 Ha within 5km from the park boundary. ▶ Land use in this zone is low density residential use and ecotourism. ▶ Cultural and educational tourism will be encouraged. ▶ Memorandum of Agreements on wildlife conservation and management in this zone will be drawn between KWS and land owners 7.
-Community Zone To provide an area where local communities can participate in wild-life conservation and derive tangible benefits from conservation.
-To promote conservation education and awareness.
-To integrate livestock production and wildlife conservation The zone includes Naretunoi Community conservancy and other settled areas within five kilometres from the park whose residents interact positively or negatively with the park's wildlife.
-Integrated land use (Livestock and tourism) will be promoted in this zone.
-Eco-tourism is encouraged within 5km from NNP boundary.
-Cultural tourism will be encouraged.
-Memorandum of Agreements on wildlife conservation and management in this zone will be drawn between KWS and Naretunoi Community Conservancy
+Zone type Zone purpose Zone description Zone prescrip- tions 6.
+Buffer Zone ▶ The purpose of this zone is to buffer the park from impacts of human activities e.g. pollution, visual intrusion, destruction of the riparian vegetation, soil erosion, and HWC. ▶ To promote eco-tourism. ▶ To provide an area where local communities can participate in wildlife conservation and derive tangible benefits from conservation. ▶ To promote conservation education and awareness. ▶ To integrate livestock production and wildlife conservation ▶ This includes the Mbagathi River frontage land parcels ▶ Tourism facilities such as Emakoko Lodge, Masai Lodge and Oloolo Lodge are located in this zone ▶ The zone also includes the government owned Sheep and Goats Ranch ▶ The zone includes Naretunoi Community conservancy and other settled areas within five kilometres from the park whose residents interact positively or negatively with the park's wild-life. ▶ Land use and land subdivision will strictly be guided by the Kajiado County Physical Planning (Land Subdivision and amalgamation) regulations 2018. ▶ The minimum permitted land subdivision size is 4 Ha within 5km from the park boundary. ▶ Land use in this zone is low density residential use and eco-tourism. ▶ Cultural and educational tourism will be encouraged. ▶ Memorandum of Agreements on wild-life conservation and management in this zone will be drawn between KWS and land owners ▶ Integrated land use (Livestock and tourism) will be promoted in this zone. ▶ Eco-tourism is encouraged within 5km from NNP boundary. ▶ Cultural tourism will be encouraged. ▶ Memorandum of Agreements on wild-life conservation and management in this zone will be drawn between KWS and Naretunoi Community Conservancy

-Figure 21.
+Figure 23.
 NNP Zoning